 I apologize.
 John wrote this blog back in July, and he thought I had posted it, and I thought he had.
 So here’s late news!
-By John:

 This is my first-ever blog entry.
 As the winegrower, I spend little time in the tasting room compared to my wife, Sue.
 I am out in the vines and in the winery.
 This time of year is very transitional.
 After much work in the vines I am content that the fruit is in good shape with no disease, that the canopy is hedged, and that the shoots are in position to maximize sun and airflow.